Francis Murray Austin

 Vice-Admiral Sir Francis Murray Austin, KBE, CB (10 September 1881 – 19 June 1953) was a Royal Navy officer who served in both world wars.

+Biography

+Austin entered the Britannia in 1895 as a naval cadet and went to sea in HMS Repulse in 1897 as midshipman, participating in that year's Diamond Jubilee naval review at Spithead.
+He became sub-lieutenant in 1900 and was promoted to lieutenant in 1902, having obtained four first-class certificates.
+He then specialised in gunnery, serving as gunnery officer of HMS Hermione, HMS Isis, HMS Temeraire, and HMS Colossus.
+He was promoted to commander in 1913.

 On the outbreak of the Second World War in 1939, Austin returned to active service as a commodore in the Royal Naval Reserve.
 He served continuously as a convoy commodore for three years and was appointed KBE in 1942 for his service.